commotum/sudoku-solver/plan.md

-Status of Strategy Implementation
+# Status of Strategy Implementation

-The solver currently supports only singles, subsets, and basic intersection techniques, as listed in the “Implemented Strategies” section of the README.
-Files for fish, wing, and chain techniques exist but contain only placeholder comments, meaning these methods are not yet implemented:
+The solver now supports singles, subsets, basic intersection techniques, fish strategies (X-Wing and Swordfish), and wing strategies (XY-Wing and XYZ-Wing).
+The elimination handler has been implemented to support immediate candidate updates from advanced strategies.
+The chains.py file still contains only placeholder comments, meaning chain techniques (Coloring, Forcing Chain, and Nishio) are not yet implemented.

-fish.py – intended for X-Wing and Swordfish

-wings.py – intended for XY-Wing and XYZ-Wing

-chains.py – intended for Coloring, Forcing Chain, and Nishio

-Plan to Complete Remaining Strategies
+# Plan to Complete Remaining Strategies
-Enable elimination handling

-Extend utils.apply_deductions (and/or a candidate-management helper) so elimination-type deductions can update candidates immediately, allowing advanced strategies to propagate their effects.

-Implement missing strategy families
+## Implement remaining strategy family

-Fish strategies (fish.py): X-Wing and Swordfish with a generic pattern-scanning helper.

-Wing strategies (wings.py): XY-Wing and XYZ-Wing using bivalue/trivalue pivots to remove candidates.

-Chain strategies (chains.py): Coloring, Forcing Chain, and Nishio to capture implication-based eliminations or forced fills.
+- Chain strategies (chains.py): Implement Coloring, Forcing Chain, and Nishio to capture implication-based eliminations or forced fills.
+Use the existing elimination handler to propagate effects from these chain-based deductions.

-Integrate and register
+## Integrate and register

+- Ensure the newly implemented fish and wing strategies are added to `STRATEGY_FUNCTIONS` in `strategies/strategies.py`.
+- Expand the default strategy list in `solver.py` to include fish and wing strategies now that they are stable.
-Add each new strategy function to STRATEGY_FUNCTIONS in strategies/strategies.py and expand the default strategy list in solver.py as they become stable.
+- Once chain strategies are implemented, add them to `STRATEGY_FUNCTIONS` and the default strategy list as well.

-Testing & validation
+## Testing & validation

-Create small puzzle sets or unit tests that exercise each strategy.
+- Create small puzzle sets or unit tests that specifically exercise the new fish and wing strategies, in addition to the existing ones.
+- Develop tests for chain strategies once implemented.

-Confirm eliminations/fills are correct and improve overall solver progress without conflicts.
+- Confirm that eliminations and fills from all strategies (including the new ones) are correct, improve overall solver progress, and do not introduce conflicts.
+- Validate that the elimination handler correctly propagates changes across strategies for more complex puzzles.

-Following this roadmap will complete the solver’s planned strategy suite and enable more human-style deduction sequences across harder puzzles.
+Following this updated roadmap will complete the solver’s planned strategy suite, enabling comprehensive human-style deduction sequences for even the hardest puzzles.